 |Globally understood: The formula is used across the world.
 It is simple enough to interpret and explain it to people.||ROI doesn’t take inflation into consideration: It also doesn’t count additional costs like processing fee, stamp duty etc.|

 |Versatile: ROI formula has many applications like understanding profitability of a scheme and doing a comparative analysis among others.||ROI results are easy to manipulate: So results can change from investor to investor.
 Use the same inputs to get an exact value.|

 In recent times, many investors and enterprises are looking at a new way of calculating ROI – it is called Social Return on Investment.
-Aside from capital and profit, this SROI also takes socio-environmental factors into consideration.
+Aside from capital and profit, this SROI also considers socio-environmental factors.
 This ensures even more accuracy as they use extra-financial value.
-If you are an investor with Cleartax Invest, be assured that our experts use both ROI and SROI to handpick best performing schemes from top fund houses.
-So, if you are looking for a way to fulfill your short-term or long-term financial goals, please click on the CTA below.
+If you are an investor with ClearTax Invest, be assured that our experts use both ROI and SROI to handpick best performing schemes from top fund houses.

 Looking for a way to fulfil your short-term or long-term financial goals?
 Click on the link below.